Using Electrical Cardioversion for Atrial Fibrillation

 Success Rates for Electrical Cardioversion

 Success depends on the size of the left atrium as well as how long the patient has been in afib.
-Patients with a very large left atrium, one greater than 5 cm, or who have been in constant afib for a year or two, may not be effective in being converted to or maintaining a normal sinus rhythm.1
+Patients with a very large left atrium, one greater than 5 cm, or who have been in constant afib for a year or two, may find that electrical cardioversion is not effective in converting to or maintaining a normal sinus rhythm.1